PacificBiosciences/sawfish/scripts/cnv_excluded_regions/README.md

 Ideally the excluded regions used in an analysis should include data from both sources, but results from a cohort aligned to the same reference genome are not always available.

-In procedure outlined below, we describe how the primary exclusion track for GRCh38 was generated and combined from both annotation tracks and common CNV calls in a cohort.
+In the procedure outlined below, we describe how the primary exclusion track for GRCh38 was generated and combined from both annotation tracks and common CNV calls in a cohort.

 ## Conda environment setup